vybraan/DF2023_ATHSec/README.md

 <br>

-## 📄 License
+## 📄 Licence
-This project is under MIT Lincese  [CLICK HERE](https://github.com/enoquetembe/ignite-call/blob/main/LICENSE) to read the file about the license.
+This project is under MIT Licence  [CLICK HERE](https://github.com/enoquetembe/ignite-call/blob/main/LICENSE) to read the file about the icence.

 <br>